 Some people may suffer from frostbite or be more prone to developing hypothermia in the future.
-Still, others may have other problems, such as alcoholism, mental health problems, or be elderly or homeless, which may contribute to a worse prognosis and even death.
+Still, others may have other problems, such as alcoholism, mental health problems, or being elderly or homeless, contributing to a worse prognosis and even death.

 A 56-year-old female was brought to the ER after being found outside her home unconscious.
 Her son states the patient had been outdoors shoveling her driveway for about an hour, and the temperature was only 4 degrees Fahrenheit.
-Patient was wearing only a light jacket and gloves and had nothing covering her head.
-Her blood alcohol level was 120 mg/100ml.
-Patient was admitted with a diagnosis of hypothermia, superficial frostbite of bilateral ear lobes, and acute alcohol intoxication.
+The patient was wearing only a light jacket and gloves and had nothing covering her head.
+Her blood-alcohol level was 120 mg/100 ml.
+The patient was admitted with a diagnosis of hypothermia, superficial frostbite of bilateral ear lobes, and acute alcohol intoxication.

 The ICD-10-CM codes that should be assigned are:

-- X31.xxxA Exposure to excessive cold of natural origin
+- X31.XXXA, Exposure to excessive natural cold, initial encounter

 Now let’s discuss how we came up with these codes.